Eagles Live

-Eagles Live is the first live album by the American rock band Eagles, a two-LP set released on November 7, 1980.
+Eagles Live is the first live album by the American rock band the Eagles, a two-LP set released on November 7, 1980.
 Although the Eagles were already in the process of breaking up, the band owed Elektra/Asylum Records one more album and fulfilled that contractual obligation with a release of performances from the Hotel California and The Long Run tours.